-LUDOVICO ( To his companions ) Don Fernando de Ribera, here? ( To FERNANDO) My friend!
+LUDOVICO (To his companions) Don Fernando de Ribera, here?
+(To FERNANDO) My friend!
 300 FERNANDO What news, my prince?
 LUDOVICO I'm here with Fisberto and Lucindo, and also Duke Liseno.
 We were charged with looking everywhere for Lisarda and Estela, and told not to return without them.
 Since they are with you now, and have found refuge from the weather, 305 let them not delay their return.
-In that sheltered valley a chariot awaits, with an escort of gentlemen and servants.
-310 ESTELA Let us go, then.
-But make sure that gentleman comes with us.
+In that sheltered valley a chariot awaits, 310 with an escort of gentlemen and servants.
+Let us go, then.
+But make sure ESTELA that gentleman comes with us.
 FERNANDO I see how it is.
-ESTELA (Aside) He never finished his story!
-315 FERNANDO Countess, the prince will lead you on to the chariot, and we will follow in an instant.
+315 ESTELA (Aside) He never finished his story!
+FERNANDO Countess, the prince will lead you on to the chariot, and we will follow in an instant.
 ESTELA I hate to go, Lisarda, without hearing the end of the story.
 320 LISARDA You will hear it in good time.
 The women exit with LUDOVICO, TOMILLO and companions FERNANDO My friend, a mysterious force draws me to you, some natural inclination or sympathetic star.
-Come with me to Brussels.
-325 JUAN I would be honored.
-FERNANDO While they walk ahead and we follow at our leisure, why don't you finish your story?
-I beg of you, tell me, what brings you to Flanders?
-330 JUAN (Aside) What luck that the prince came for Estela just then.
-My soul has surrendered to her beauty and I would hardly want her to hear the rest of my story.
-(Aloud) As I was saying, Fernando, while I was seeking solace in Seville, I saw a woman in church one Tuesday in May, the Day of the Cross, 335 340
+325 Come with me to Brussels.
+JUAN I would be honored.
+While they walk ahead FERNANDO and we follow at our leisure, why don't you finish your story?
+330 I beg of you, tell me, what brings you to Flanders?
+JUAN (Aside) What luck that the prince came for Estela just then.
+My soul has surrendered to her beauty 335 and I would hardly want her to hear the rest of my story.
+(Aloud) As I was saying, Fernando, while I was seeking solace in Seville, I saw a woman in church 340 one Tuesday in May, the Day of the Cross, which I now carry on my back.11 Her great beauty was the talk of the town.
+345 I will not describe her, for it would only add weight to my chains.
+Even if I hated her, to call her an angel 350 would not overstate her charms.
+To see her was to love her.
+I found out her house, her family, her state and condition, and, satisfied with it all, 355 swayed her from her virtue, pressed her to indiscretions and plied her with promises.
+She looked kindly upon me, and a go-between was found 360 to help me enjoy her favors if, indeed, there is joy in such trespasses.
+I promised to take her as my wife.
+I need not say more you can infer the rest.
+365 I was blinded.
+She was so tender, so beautiful, so clever, open to pleasures besides, taking displeasures in stride.
+And yet her fate, her unlucky star, 370 undid any obligations incurred, justified though they might have been.12 I followed the path, if not of my fate, then of my inconstant stars.
+375 Weary and full of regret, somewhat indecorously, without a word or a goodbye, I soon left for Lisbon, 380 annoyed at those changeable stars that now made me despise her.
+After traveling through France and England I finally arrived in this land, at the court in Brussels,

-&lt;sup>10 Hydra: In Greco-Roman mythology, a water monster with many heads that inhabited one of the entrances to the Underworld.
+10 Hydra: In Greco-Roman mythology, a water monster with many heads that inhabited one of the entrances to the Underworld.